|Thomas Berry, 1914-2009|

 "We are changing not simply the human.
 We are changing the chemistry of the planet.
 Even the geological structure and functioning of the planet.
 We are disturbing the atmosphere, the hydrosphere and the geosphere all in a manner that is undoing the work of nature over some hundreds of millions, even billions of years.
 The genetic strains we have extinguished will never return."Such profound disturbances herald a progressive collapse both of the physical and institutional structures that are associated with the Scientific-Technical age and the fixed mindset that has blinded us to the unanticipated consequences of industrial civilisation.

-Rather than preparing for a return to primitive conditions that such a collapse might suggest, Berry suggests that we harness our new-found understanding of how the phenomenal world was formed and is maintained and direct that understanding towards living with the Earth in a mutually enhancing manner.
+Rather than preparing for a return to primitive conditions that such a collapse might suggest, Berry exhorts us to harness our new-found understanding of how the phenomenal world was formed and is maintained, and to direct that understanding towards living with the Earth in a mutually enhancing manner.
 Such co-operative participation with the natural world represents, for Berry, the quintessential change that will bring about the Ecozoic Era.

 The Ecozoic era therefore represents a potency within the human imagination that can heal the divided consciousness that has overseen the destruction of numerous ecosystems and caused great damage to delicate systems of dynamic interdependence that have emerged over periods of hundreds of millions of years.
 Berry is not proposing that we beaver away with recycling systems, energy efficiency and pollution controls, important though these may be.
 He reminds us that the primary change needs to occur in our minds, in our relationships with each other and the world, in our sensitivity to and awareness of the fragility of natural systems, and in our recovery of a sense of awe and wonder for the created world.
 The rest will then follow.